fossas/circe/docs/dev/README.md

 # Create and push the tag from main branch
 git checkout main
-git pull && git pull --tags --force git tag v0.5.0 # replace this with the version you want to release git push --tags
+git pull && git pull --tags --force git tag -a v0.5.0 -m "v0.5.0" # replace this with the version you want to release git push --tags
 ```